teddiebrock/blank-spaces/about.md

 *- Donna Haraway*

 &nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;

-**Eco / Xeno is an 'anti-lifestyle' lifestyle blog about sustainability and activism.**
+**Eco / Xeno is an 'anti-lifestyle' lifestyle blog about sustainability and daily resistance.**

-&nbsp;

-It strives to build unlikely alliances in the pursuit of more equitable futures for both human and non-human life.

-&nbsp;
+This blog is a space to explore and build alternative futures for human/non-human life based on principles of justice, resilience, maintenance, and repair.

 &nbsp;
 &nbsp;
 &nbsp;